-According to The US Environmental Protection Agency (EPA) roughly 6.5 to 10 million homes and buildings have service lines that are at least partially made of lead.
+According to The US Environmental Protection Agency (EPA), roughly 6.5 to 10 million homes and buildings have service lines that are at least partially made of lead.
 Paint hazards occur in older units with low-income families.
-Among the approximately 24 million housing units in the United States that have deteriorated lead-based paint and elevated levels of lead-contaminated house dust, more than 4 million are homes to 1 or younger children aged 1 to 5 years.
+Among the approximately 24 million housing units in the United States that have deteriorated lead-based paint and elevated levels of lead-contaminated house dust, more than 4 million are homes to 1 or younger children aged one to five years.
 Lead contamination in drinking water is also a major public health concern.

-Public Health Management and Practice contends that those in lead infested environments tend to live in the poorest neighborhoods and are disproportionately African American and Hispanic.
+Public Health Management and Practice contend that those in lead-infested environments tend to live in the poorest neighborhoods and are disproportionately African American and Hispanic.
 The Centers for Disease Control and Prevention confirms that black children tend to have higher blood lead levels than white children.

-Herbert Needleman, known for research studies on the neurodevelopmental damage caused by lead poisoning, was a pediatrician, child psychiatrist, researcher, and professor, advocated that there is no known safe level of lead exposure.
-Lead levels may be higher in lower income and predominately minority neighborhoods because older housing stock, which is more likely to have lead exposure, is associated with lower property values and more affordable housing (American Academy of Pediatrics (AAP) 1998; Kruse 2015).
-Because of the historical political disempowerment of racial minority communities, freeways and lead smelters—were much more likely to be built in or near non-white neighborhoods (Sampson and Winter 2016).
+Herbert Needleman, known for research studies on the neurodevelopmental damage caused by lead poisoning, was a pediatrician, child psychiatrist, researcher, and professor, who advocated that there is no known safe level of lead exposure.
+Lead levels may be higher in lower-income and predominately minority neighborhoods because older housing stock, which is more likely to have lead exposure, is associated with lower property values and more affordable housing (American Academy of Pediatrics (AAP) 1998; Kruse 2015).
+Because of the historical political disempowerment of racial minority communities, freeways and lead smelters were much more likely to be built in or near non-white neighborhoods (Sampson and Winter 2016).